giese1/Project9-hospital-customer-satisfaction-prediction/README.md

 # Project9-hospital-customer-satisfaction-prediction

-This is a data science project using python with the main objective to use machine learning to predict if the hospital customer will give a good rating
+This is a data science project using python with the main objective to use machine learning to predict if the hospital patient will give a good rating

 there is five datasets in this project: